Blitzkr1eg888/content-ops-starter/content/pages/index.md

     subtitle: What our customers say about us
     items:
       - title: >-
-          "We cut our lead response time from hours to seconds.
+          "Josh helped cut our lead response time from hours to seconds.
 Now, every inquiry gets an instant, personalised reply and books straight into our calendar.
 We’ve seen a clear uptick in conversions."
         tagline: Testimonial 1
         subtitle: 'Sarah L, Real Estate Consultant'
         text: ''